Use of ORF Funds

 Future Use of Funds

-To date, Maryland has received the first two annual payment installments under the Jensen Settlement.
-The OOCC is currently developing the grant procedures for the Targeted Abatement Funds and State Discretionary Abatement Funds identified in the State Subdivision Agreement for the Jensen settlement.
+To date, Maryland has received the first two annual payment installments under the Janssen Settlement.
+The OOCC is currently developing the grant procedures for the Targeted Abatement Funds and State Discretionary Abatement Funds identified in the State Subdivision Agreement for the Janssen settlement.

 The OOCC anticipates that $46,889,761 will be distributed through these programs in the 2024 fiscal year.
 These funds will be restricted to the allowable uses identified by the Opioid Restitution Fund, the National Settlement (Exhibit E), and the State Subdivision Agreement.